codecrafters-io/build-your-own-redis/stage_descriptions/geospatial_1_zt4.md

 The tester will verify that the response to the command is `:1\r\n`, which is 1 (the number of locations added), encoded as a RESP Integer.

 ### Notes
-In this stage, you'll only handle adding one location per GEOADD command.
-We'll get to adding multiple locations in a single GEOADD command in the next stage.
+- In this stage, you'll only handle adding only one location per `GEOADD` command.
+We'll get to adding multiple locations in single `GEOADD` command in the next stage.